 - Level loop.
 With this style of pile carpet, the loops are of the same length.
-Although stiffer, this style is more suitable for high traffic areas.
+Although stiffer, this style is more suitable for high-traffic areas.

 Cut pile carpet design

 - Plush.
-Also known as velvet pile, this design has short dense fibers that are cosy on your feet.
+Also known as velvet pile, this design has short dense fibres that are cosy on your feet.
 Since they’re prone to showing prints and wearing they’re a better option for areas with low traffic.

 Different varieties of carpet material to choose from

 Whether you’re choosing the right home office, bedroom, living room, or loft conversion flooring, a carpet can be an ideal solution.
 When choosing a carpet, the material is one of the things you have to consider.
 We’ll look at some of the different carpet materials you can choose from.